QFinUWA/market-maker/README.md

 ### Response Contracts

-These are contracts that are sent to the client-side.
+These are contracts that are sent to the client.
 In ``javascript`` you can expect these to be objects.
-Similar to the request contracts, other functions not listed use simple datatypes like ``int`` or ``string``.
+Similar to the request contracts, other functions not listed use a simple datatype like ``int`` or ``string``.

 See example client-side code: